-The draft more preferable rule appropriately allocates risk to those parties best able to manage them.
-The draft rule provides that a directed participant can be made 'whole' through the FPC, which is assessed on a case by case basis.
-The removal of the application of the same compensation (formerly FPP) to all future occurrences of the same service directed in the ensuing 12 months, removes the potential for over-compensation (where additional costs flow through to consumers) or under-compensation (where the directed participant is left out of pocket).
-This is particularly important given that the draft rule removes the right of participants compensated under clause 3.15.7A to lodge a claim for additional compensation under clause 3.15.7B.
-Given this, it would not be appropriate to apply a previously determined FPP to a subsequently directed participant if the amount of the FPP would leave the subsequently directed participant out-of-pocket.
+The more preferable rule appropriately allocates risk to those parties best able to manage them.
+The rule provides that a directed participant can be made 'whole' through fair payment compensation, which is assessed on a case by case basis.
+The removal of the application of the same compensation (formerly fair payment price) to all future occurrences of the same service directed in the ensuing 12 months, removes the potential for over-compensation (where the directed participant is left out of pocket).
+This is particularly important given that the rule removes the right of participants compensated under clause 3.15.7A to lodge a claim for additional compensation under clause 3.15.7B.
+Given this, it would not be appropriate to apply a previously determined fair payment price to a subsequently directed participant if the amount of the fair payment price would leave the subsequently directed participant out-of-pocket.